franciscop/server/README.md

 ## License

 Licensed under the MIT License.
-See `LICENSE` for the full license.
+See [LICENSE](https://github.com/franciscop/server/blob/master/LICENSE) for the full license.

 ## Author

 This package was created by [Francisco Presencia](http://francisco.io/) but hopefully developed and maintained by many others.
-See the [the list of contributors here](https://github.com/serverjs/server/graphs/contributors).
+See the [the list of contributors here](https://github.com/franciscop/server/graphs/contributors).

 ## Trivia

+This site is created with [Paperdocs (another project I made)](http://francisco.io/paperdocs/).

 This website is NOT running on *server.js*.
 It doesn't make sense to run a custom server to display a static website so it's hosted on Github's Pages.
 From my personal projects I've migrated [Comments Network](https://comments.network/) so far to use server.js.